DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 Node
 ----

-A node is a python dictionary that will create a link with a name and an icon in the sidebar.
+A node is a python dictionary that will create a clickable sidebar link with a name and an icon in the sidebar.

 Node Fields